namnguyen21/namnguyen/posts/dynamic-programming-101.md

 }

 function main(nums, target) {
-  // use a hash map to cache solution to solved sub-problems
+  // use a hash map to cache solutions to solved sub-problems
   // and pass to our recursive function const memo = new Map();
   return findWaysToSum(nums, target, memo)